President's Ambassador Program

 • Not meeting monthly minimums for tours, events and trainings

-• Not representing Bluffton University in a positive, enthusiastic and/or appropriate way in person, in writing, and/or on social media
+• Not representing Bluffton University in a positive, enthusiastic and/or appropriate way in person, in writing and/or on social media

 • Not wearing appropriate attire for assigned events

 Questions?
-Contact Claire Clay at clayc@bluffton.edu.
+Contact Ella Zaborowski at zaborowskie@bluffton.edu.

 Top